ulricaskarin/ulricaskarin.github.io/about.md

 avatars, posters for ads and so on.
 When I expected my third child I made a decision to finally pick up on this interest and so I enrolled in different courses concerning code and web.
 This fall (2015) I started my current education to become a web programmer at LNU.
 So far, I love it.
-It is a great program - always up to date with the latest web technology and truly commited teachers.
+It is a great program - always up to date with the latest web technology and truly committed teachers.

+* * *

+####Courses I previously have taken within the web development area:

+- Web development I  - 7.5p LTU Fall 2014

+- Web development II - 7.5p LTU Spring 2014

+- Information architecture and CMS - 7.5p LTU Spring 2014

+- Web Technics - 15p LNU Spring 2014

+* * *

-Take care out there, and see you soon again!
+Take care out there, and see you soon again! // Ulrica